 The Ad Library Becomes Political Memory

 Political ad libraries are becoming the memory layer for synthetic persuasion.
-The problem is not only whether AI-generated campaign media is labeled, but whether the public can reconstruct who paid, who saw it, how it was targeted, and when it disappeared.
+Labeling AI-generated campaign media is the easy part; the harder question is whether the public can reconstruct who paid, who saw it, how it was targeted, how the platform delivered it, and when it disappeared.

 The Memory Layer